-Mark Nisbet is the founder of Eudora Farms.
-His history with animals goes back to his childhood when he managed to keep pet rabbits and chickens on the balcony of his family’s apartment in Morganton, NC.
-As the son of a teacher, importance was placed on education and conservation.
+Eudora Wildlife Safari Park was founded by Mark Nisbet, and is the first drive-thru safari park in South Carolina.
+His history with care-taking for animals started during childhood.
+Mark was responsible for the care taking of the rabbits and chickens that lived on the balcony of his family’s apartment in Morganton, North Carolina.
+As the child of a teacher, value was heavily placed on education and conservation.

-By the time we reach mid-summer, a walk-thru trail should be available with around six different displays.
-While walking along this leisurely route, guests can see ring tailed lemurs, African servals, binturongs, a tortoise, and kangaroos.
+Our team is currently in the process of developing a walk-thru trail with several different attractions.
+Walking along this leisurely route, guests will see ring-tailed lemurs, African servals, binturongs, a tortoise, and kangaroos.
 Guests will be able to sit and relax while enjoying the fresh air at park benches available throughout the trail.
-Currently, the walk-thru trail does not include any animal interactions, however they are considering it in the upcoming months.
+Currently, the walk-thru trail does not include any animal interactions, however, they are considering it in the upcoming months.

 Eudora Farms had been around for years, it was the drive-thru safari park that became an overnight success.
 We couldn’t believe how quickly the safari had grown in a matter of a couple of months.”

 Nisbet has three children who help manage Eudora Farms.
 His two sons, Travis, Tristan, and his daughter, Shelby, all work in pivotal key roles with the daily operations, maintenance, and development of the safari park.
 In addition, several staff members and volunteers all contribute to making the experience at Eudora Farms a fun and enjoyable experience for guests of every age that visit the park.